ckeditor/ckeditor5/packages/ckeditor5-typing/tests/manual/texttransformation.md

 * Check if the transformation works.
 Note that some might need a space to trigger (dashes).
 * Undo a text transformation and type - it should not re-transform it.
 * Change selection - the not transformed elements should stay.

-### Behaviour inside the code blocks

-The transformations **dont work inside the code blocks**.
-If selection is inside the code block, the TextWatcher becomes disabled.
-When selection moves outside the code block, the TextWatcher becomes enabled again.